Drama & Theatre BA (Hons) (with Foundation Year)

 Successful completion of the Foundation Year will enable you to progress into the first year (Level C) of your chosen honours degree.
 Further details can be found here.

-In your final year, you will complete an individual research project with specialised supervision from within the School.
-Technique-focused classes will develop your skills in movement and ensemble.
-You will specialise in two of the programme’s signature practices.
-For example, you can choose to set up a theatre company and deliver a drama programme within the community, create a piece of contemporary multimedia performance, or adapt a classical play for new audiences.
-You can also opt to direct a play with a cast of first year students, work intensively towards the public rehearsal of a scene from classic drama, or create a solo spoken-word storytelling show.
+Also in your final year, you will take technique-focused classes to hone your skills in movement and ensemble work.
+You can also opt to study directing with a cast of first year students, work intensively towards the public rehearsal of a scene from classic drama, or create a solo spoken-word storytelling show.